riatzukiza/mcp/README.md

 ### Configuration Loading

 The MCP system uses a sophisticated configuration loader that supports multiple sources and provides robust validation.
-For complete documentation on configuration options, schema validation, and security features, see [[mcp-config-loader.md]].
+For complete documentation on configuration options, schema validation, and security features, see [[mcp-config-loader]].

 ### Unified configuration